rockbean/goCalculator/README.md

 # goCalculator
-A simple calcultor in GO with lorca
+A simple calculator in GO with lorca

 ## Build in Windows
 .\build.bat